On Jewelry as Material Culture

 A METHODOLOGICAL APPROACH TO UNDERSTANDING JEWELRY AS HERITAGE AND THE EMBODIED RITUAL OF CRAFT IN LATE STAGE CAPITALISM AT THE END OF EMPIRE

-Ruby Rodriguez, PhD Qualitative research · Material Culture · Luxury semiotics
+Ruby Rodriguez, PhD · Qualitative Research · Material Culture · Luxury Semiotics

 There is a question that runs underneath all luxury marketing research, rarely asked directly: what are people actually buying when they buy something old, rare, or made by hand?